-Florian Hollerweger is an Assistant Professor in the Department of Audio Arts and Acoustics, where he teaches audio theory and acoustics with a focus on computational applications and artistic practice.
-Before joining Columbia College, Florian was a Lecturer in Music Technology at the Massachusetts Institute of Technology (2013-17) and at Victoria University of Wellington, New Zealand (2011-12), and worked for the automatic audio post production web service Auphonic (2012-13).
-An artist and scholar of sound, Florian develops artistic strategies for aestheticizing everyday aural experience in the context of sound installations and public listening interventions and does research on 3D sound spatialization by means of binaural room impulse responses and Higher-Order Ambisonics.
+Florian Hollerweger is a tenured Associate Professor in the Department of Audio Arts and Acoustics, where he teaches audio theory, spatial audio, digital audio effects programming, and networked audio, with a focus on computational applications and artistic practice.
+Before joining Columbia College in 2018, Florian was a Lecturer in Music Technology at MIT (2013-2017) and Victoria University of Wellington, New Zealand (2011-2012) and worked for the automatic audio post production web service Auphonic (2012-2013).
+In his current position, Florian explores broadcasting a sonic art form, for example through experimental audio streaming servers that provide a platform for student projects in areas such as data sonification.
+As an artist and scholar of sound, Florian also creates electroacoustic music and live coding performances; explores artistic strategies for aestheticizing everyday aural experience in the context of sound installations, public listening interventions, as well as sound design for film and other media; and researches 3D sound spatialization by means of binaural room impulse responses and Higher-Order Ambisonics.
 Florian has performed, exhibited, and otherwise presented his work across Europe, the British Isles, the United States, Mexico, New Zealand, and Australia.
-He holds a Ph.D. in Music and Sonic Arts from Queen's University Belfast, Northern Ireland (Sonic Arts Research Centre), and a Diplomingenieur (M.Sc.) from the Graz University of Technology, Austria (Institute of Electronic Music and Acoustics).
+He holds a Ph.D. from Queen's University Belfast, Northern Ireland (Sonic Arts Research Centre), and a Diplomingenieur (M.Sc.) from the Graz University of Technology, Austria (Institute of Electronic Music and Acoustics).

 Creative Practice and Research Interests